cjwilliams97/C---Compiler/README.md

 A C- compiler for the TinyMachine

 **Compile**
 Enter any of the assignment directories use make to compile the compiler.
-The output file will be called "c-"
+The output file will be called "c-".

 **Testing**
 the td directory contains all test data for the compiler at that stage.
 To test the compiler, invoke the C- compiler with the file name as its argument.
 [Ex. ./c- testProgram.c-].
 The TinyMachine directory contains the TinyMachine VM.
 To test a compiled file on it, invoke the tm program with the file name as it's argument.
 [Ex. tm testProgram.tm].